Particular/docs.particular.net/samples/multi-tenant/propagation/sample.md

 ---
-title: Propagating tenant information to downstream endpoints
+title: Propagating Tenant Information to Downstream Endpoints
-summary: Shows how to configure the pipeline to automatically propagate tenant information to downstream endpoints
+summary: How to configure the pipeline to automatically propagate tenant information to downstream endpoints
 reviewed: 2019-02-08
 component: Core
 related: